TylerYep/sage/README.md

 - Anomaly Detection.
   - Transition model
-    - Find "breakthrough moments"
+    - Find breakthrough moments = a single large transition score
-    - Find backtracking moments = "grit"
+    - Find backtracking moments = (not as important, save for later)
   - Bucketed learning
+    - Use the categories of learning that we identified across all problems, and get transition scores for each of those categories instead.
+This is a student's "report card".

   - Deep Learning
     - Does amount of learning we arbitrarily calculated correlate with number of submissions later?
     - Plot final score vs (number of submissions later * time spent)

 - Ability Gradient Estimation.
   - Can you backprop student success on next problem to train transition weights for learning?
   - Model that predicts future success (number of submissions on next problem) based on calculated score?

-- P1 - 82%
-- P2 - 99%
-- P3 - 52%
-- P4 - 56%
-- P9 -

-  - nearest neighbors

-Students who learned most?